Jesse Francis McClendon

 Jesse Francis McClendon (December 21, 1880 – November 22, 1976) was an American chemist, zoologist, and physiologist known for the first pH measurement of human stomach in situ.

-Jesse F. McClendon made substantial contributions in a variety of fields, including invertebrate zoology, nutrition, life processes of cell membranes, the importance of pH control, the role of iodine in human health, and specifically its relation to prevention of goiters.
+McClendon made substantial contributions in a variety of fields, including invertebrate zoology, nutrition, life processes of cell membranes, the importance of pH control, the role of iodine in human health, and specifically its relation to prevention of goiters.

-In the early 1930s Jesse F. McClendon tested the healthfulness of hamburgers by putting a University of Minnesota medical student on diet of only hamburgers and water for 13 weeks.

 Biography

-Jesse F. McClendon was born in Lanett, Alabama.
-He married in 1911 and had two children in this marriage.
-McClendon married a second time in 1936.
-He died on November 22, 1976 in Harleysville, Pennsylvania.
+McClendon was born in Lanett, Alabama, on December 21, 1880.
 He completed his B.S. in 1903 and M.S. in 1904, both from the University of Texas.
-In 1903 he worked in University of Texas under Dr. William Morton Wheeler.

-Then he received a Ph.D. in zoology from the University of Pennsylvania in 1906.
-He wrote a PhD dissertation entitled, "On the Development of Parasitic Copepoda."
+In 1903, he worked at the University of Texas under Dr. William Morton Wheeler.
+He then received a Ph.D. in zoology from the University of Pennsylvania in 1906.
+His PhD dissertation was entitled, "On the Development of Parasitic Copepoda."

-1907–1910: McClendon taught biology at Randolph-Macon College, then zoology at the University of Missouri.
+From 1907 to 1910, McClendon taught biology at Randolph-Macon College; he then taught zoology at the University of Missouri.

-1910–1914: McClendon was Assistant, Instructor in histology and embryology of the Weill Cornell Medical College of Cornell University.
+From 1910 to 1914, McClendon was an assistant instructor in histology and embryology at the Weill Cornell Medical College of Cornell University.
 He investigated frog blastomeres.

+During this time (in 1911), he married and began a family.
+He and his wife ultimately had two children.

-1914–1939: McClendon worked at Physiological Laboratory of the University of Minnesota Medical School, Minneapolis (1920–1939—he was Professor of Physiological Chemistry).
-In the Laboratory McClendon realized some pioneer researches, including low iodine-goiter relationship and Micromanipulation—Frog egg development.
+From 1910 to 1939, McClendon worked at the Physiological Laboratory of the University of Minnesota Medical School, Minneapolis, serving as professor of Physiological Chemistry between 1920 and 1939.
+During this time (in 1936), he married a second time.

+It was also while working in this laboratory that McClendon achieved pioneering research, including his investigation of the relationship between low iodine and goiter. and Micromanipulation—Frog egg development.